bcgov/design-research-guide/docs/ethics/ethical-practices.md

 - Provide the participants with a debriefing sheet that identifies contact information of local services, within their band or community, if they require support during or after the session.

 ## Anonymity and Privacy
-- Be committed to respecting the confidentiality of the individuals that we speak to, and any other people, or events mentioned in their stories.
-The anonymity and privacy of people, who share their traumas and experiences, are guaranteed and paramount to any other interests.
+- Respect the confidentiality of the participants that you speak to, and any other people, or events mentioned in their stories.
+The [anonymity](https://bcgov.github.io/user-research-guide/conduct-research.html#de-identify-your-notes) and [privacy of people](https://bcgov.github.io/user-research-guide/privacy-personal-information.html), who share their traumas and experiences, are guaranteed and paramount to any other interests.
-- Ensure this intent translates into practice by de-identifying personal information
-- Ensure all recordings, transcripts and notes will be held, archived, and disposed of in accordance with strict government security standards and policy.

 ## Setting
-- Be committed to meeting people where and when they feel most comfortable speaking with us.
-Due to past experiences with government, some people might not like to meet us inside a government building.
+- Meet people at a [location](https://bcgov.github.io/user-research-guide/find-participants.html#pick-a-location) where and when they feel most comfortable speaking with you.
+Due to past experiences with government, some people might not feel comfortable inside a government building.
-- Meet them at a location of their convenience.
-For example, in their homes, offices or any location identified by the participant.
-- Recognize that some individuals may prefer or need to speak with us outside regular 9 to 5 working hours
-- Be flexible and accommodating in finding the right location for meeting

-## Sharing insights and findings
+## Sharing Insights and Findings
-- Be open to sharing research insights and findings with participants where appropriate while ensuring that participants are aware of our intentions and understand how their information is being used.
+- Be open to sharing generalized research insights and findings with participants, where appropriate

 ## Representation
-- Include people with a cross-section of attributes that is representative of different geography, age, education, income, languages, sex, gender and people with varying levels of disabilities.
+- Include people in your research with a [cross-section of attributes](https://bcgov.github.io/user-research-guide/planning-research/#gender-based-analysis-in-research) as a way to understand the diverse experiences of people interacting with government services

 ## Recruitment
 - Recruit whenever possible by connecting through support groups or agencies to avoid recruiting vulnerable individuals, for example, those who are at risk of experiencing emotional or psychological trauma as a result of the research process.
-People in certain communities would have past trauma associated with government and the research might expose vulnerabilities.
+People in certain communities may have past trauma associated with government and the research might expose vulnerabilities.